ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

     $ iex -S mix phx.server
 ```

-Please `cd` into the project directory **BUT DO NOT RUN `mix ecto.create`.** We first need to integrate Ash and AshPostgres into our project.
+Please `cd` into the project directory, but again **DO NOT RUN `mix ecto.create`.** We first need to integrate Ash and AshPostgres into our project.

 ### Add Dependencies